SalahNouari/Bash.Box/content/plugins/wpmbytplayer/readme.txt

 = 2.0.0 =
 * Bugfix: updated to the new Google API 3 fixing the display of the poster-frame if used as in-line player.

-= 1.9.8 =
-* Added the volume slider on the player control.
-* Bugfix: removed the "stopMovieOnClick" option.

-= 1.9.7 =
-* Added: An option to set the volume of the video.

-= 1.9.6 =
-* Added: An option to choose on which page the background video should be shown (static Home or blog index or both).
-* Added: An option to deactivate the video without removing the video URL from the settings.

-= 1.9.5 =
-* Fix: Something changed in the YT API that was preventing Firefox to get .getVideoLoadedFraction() at video load.
-* Added: uninstall.php to clean the settings when the plugin is deleted.

-= 1.9.4 =
-* Feature: You can now specify the width and height of an in-line player as percentage of its container.
-* It has been updated to jquery.mb.YTPlayer 2.7.6 (http://pupunzi.open-lab.com/mb-jquery-components/jquery-mb-ytplayer/).

-= 1.9.3 =
-* Bugfix: The "stopAt" parameter was not persisted.

-= 1.9.2 =
-* Update: Updated the mbYTPlayer-admin.php using the Wordpress "Settings API".

-= 1.9.1 =
-* Bug fix: Fixed a bug on the settings window (the raster image could not be removed) introduced with one of the previous updates.

-= 1.9.0 =
-* Bug fix: Chrome problems on start playing the video.

-= 1.8.9 =
-* Bug fix: Fixed a conflict with the Bootstrap framework.
-* Bug fix: Something is changed in the Youtube API that was preventing the auto-play of the video; now the "can play state" is more accurate and should speed up the start of the video.

-= 1.8.8 =
-* bug fix: The mute/unmute randomly didn't apply.

-= 1.8.7 =
-* New feature: Added support for Google Analytic Universal event tracking; before this update the "play" event was tracked only if the standard version of GA was present on the page; now it works also if the latest Universal GA is installed.

-= 1.8.6 =
-* bugfix: Fixed a bug that prevents the player to run correctly within certain environments.

-= 1.8.5 =
-* bugfix: Fixed a conflict with the default mediaelementjs; The default WP media player now works fine together with the YTPlayer.

-= 1.8.4 =
-* bugfix: the shortcode editor didn't consider the video url after last update. solved.

-= 1.8.3 =
-* New feature: You can now add a comma separated list of YT videos; every time you load the page one of them will be randomly chosen (thanx to Giampaolo D'Amico).

-= 1.8.2 =
-* Bug fix: Updated to solve a problem with the "YTPEnd" event that was not firing anymore.

-= 1.8.1 =
-* Major update: Updated to solve issue compatibilities with the latest 3.9 Wordpress release.

-= 1.8.0 =
-* Bugfix: Removed a blocking bug introduced with the 1.7.9 release.

-= 1.7.9 =
-* Feature: Added the possibility choose which video should be tracked by Google Analytics checking the apposite checkbox both in the preferences window and in the edit window.

-= 1.7.8 =
-* Bugfix: With the latest Chrome release something was lost with the aspect ratio.

-= 1.7.7 =
-* bugfox for the startAt behavior.

-= 1.7.6 =
-* Added internationalization.
-In addition to English are now available the Italian translation and the Spanish translation (thanks to Andrew Kurtis http://www.webhostinghub.com ).
-  If you want to translate the YTPlayer plugin in your language here is the .POT file: http://pupunzi.open-lab.com/wp-translations/mbYTPlayer.pot
-  Send me the translation once finished; it'll be available with the next update.

-= 1.7.5 =
-* fixed bug on the shortcode editor window where the "autoplay" option where shown only if "is inline" was checked.
-* Added the "stopAt" option to set when the video should stop.

-= 1.7.4 =
-* fixed bug that prevented the player to start muted.

-= 1.7.3 =
-* fixed a vulnerability issue in the TinyMCE popup.
-* fixed bug that prevented the correct behavior of the switch between the two full-screen modality.

-= 1.7.2 =
-* Bug fix: Better detection of the video availability to check when to start the video.

-= 1.7.1 =
-* Bug fix:
-If the default Wordpress audio player was instanced in a page together with the YTPlayer, the YTPlayer didn't work.
-That was for a conflict with the "mediaelement".

-= 1.7.0 =
-* Bug fix:
-Solved a problem in the TinyMCE editor that prevented the fullscreen option to be checked.

-= 1.6.9 =
-* Bug fix:
-added wp_enqueue_script('yt_api_player', '//www.youtube.com/player_api', false, $mbYTPlayer_version, false) in mbYTPlayer.php to solve audio short-code incompatibility.

-= 1.6.8 =
-* Feature: Added _GA event track to get statistics if GA Analytics is active (under the Events section): _gaq.push(['_trackEvent', 'YTPlayer', 'Play', (YTPlayer.title || YTPlayer.videoID.toString())]);.

-= 1.6.7 =
-* Feature: "autoplay = false" works also for background videos.

-= 1.6.6 =
-* Bug fix: the fullscreen method switcher didn't work from the TinyMCE editor.

-= 1.6.5 =
-* New feature: You can choose if the fullscreen behavior should be contained into the browser window or cover all the screen.

 ...